Kae Tempest: Career

 In April 2016, his debut novel The Bricks That Built The Houses was published by Bloomsbury and was a Sunday Times Bestseller.
 It won the Books Are My Bag Best Breakthrough Author Award.

-In September 2016, it was announced that Tempest would curate the 2017 Brighton Festival.
 Tempest released the album Let Them Eat Chaos on 7 October 2016.
 It debuted at no. 28 on the UK Albums Chart, and was also released in book format (Picador).
 The album was also nominated for the Mercury Prize, this time in 2017.

-Tempest was nominated for Best British Female Solo Performer at the 2018 Brit Awards.
+Tempest was appointed as guest director of the 2017 Brighton Festival, on the theme "Everyday Epic".

 His song "People's Faces" was used for the Facebook commercial "We're Never Lost If We Can Find Each Other", created by the agency Droga5, and released on 9 April 2020.

+In October 2020, Tempest published his first work of non-fiction, a book-length essay called On Connection, about people's "need to combat alienation through creativity" and live art.
+In it, Tempest wrote that he was inspired by Carl Jung's The Red Book, particularly his theory of that each person has an everyday ego as well as a "wild, inner spirit of the depths".

-Paradise, Tempest's modern adaptation of Sophocles' Greek Classic, Philoctetes, premiered at the National Theatre from 4 August - 11 September 2021.
+Paradise, Tempest's modern adaptation of Sophocles' Greek classic, Philoctetes, premiered at the National Theatre from 4 August to 11 September 2021.
 The all-female cast, featuring Lesley Sharp, was directed by Ian Rickson and performed in the Olivier Theatre.

+On 4 July 2025, Tempest released his fifth studio album Self Titled through Island Records.
+The album features collaborations with Neil Tennant, Tawiah, Connie Constance, and Young Fathers.
+The album was the first to be released after his medical transition, so the first to showcase his deeper, more masculine voice.

+His second novel, Having Spent Life Seeking, was published on 30 April 2026.